Custom Fields Templates and Scenarios

-Custom Fields is a powerful and useful tool to help you organize and prioritize conversations in your mailbox.
+Custom fields are powerful and useful tools to help you organize and prioritize conversations in your Inbox.
 Here are some examples that you're welcome to copy, change up, or simply admire.

-Setting a conversation topic is a great way to categorize different requests or issues.
+Set a conversation topic as a great way to categorize different requests or issues.
 It's also useful for reporting to be able to see what the most frequently asked questions or recurring issues are.

-Having a customer type field is helpful for getting a glimpse of which customers are writing into your mailbox, and how many are emailing your team.
+Use a customer type field to get a glimpse of which customers are writing into your Inbox, and how many are emailing your team.

-Being able to set priority levels helps you to flag those conversations that need to be tended to immediately versus those that can be held off a bit longer.
+Set priority levels to help your team flag those conversations that need to be tended to immediately versus those that can be held off a bit longer.

 You can also use the Date custom field to set reminders or follow ups, using Workflows.
 Set whether or not a Custom Field Date is in the past, for better tracking on overdue conversations, in the future, to see what’s coming down the pipeline, or is today, to create your own snooze button.